forcedotcom/lightning-language-server/README.md

 Follow the pre-requisites here: https://github.com/forcedotcom/salesforcedx-vscode/blob/develop/CONTRIBUTING.md

-### Create a common directory the language servers and the Salesforce VSCode extensions
+### Create a common directory for the language servers and the Salesforce VSCode extensions

 ```
 mkdir ~/git/LSP